danecollins/fitbit/README.md

 With the change to oauth2, getting your keys is now a little more challenging.

-* to get your fitbit keys:
+To get your fitbit keys:
   1. install all the requirements (pip -r requirements.txt)
   2. Go to dev.fitbit.com and create an app
      * Set 'Application Website' to: http://localhost:8080/